MatrixEditor/caterpillar/docs/INTRO.md

 # Introduction

-`caterpillar` is a powerful python frameworkdesigned to effortlessly navigate through structured binary data.
+`caterpillar` is a powerful python framework designed to navigate through structured binary data.
 This framework operates as a declarative parser and builder, streamlining the handling of binary data through the utilization of standard Python class definitions and annotations.
 Below are the key functions of this library:

 * Pack and unpack classes to and from binary data
 * Structs support union processing as well